 - Any type of chicken or pork dishes.

 What tools do you need to make compound butter?

-- A stand mixer or a hand mixer – This recipe creates butter by whipping heavy cream until the solid fats and cream separate, and this is much easier to do with a mixer of some kind.
+- Stand mixer or a hand mixer – This recipe creates butter by whipping heavy cream until the solid fats and cream separate, and this is much easier to do with a mixer of some kind.
 I remember making butter as a kid by putting heavy cream and a marble in a plastic jar, but that required shaking the jar for 30 minutes – and it was exhausting.
 You can still use the shaking method, of course, but be prepared for an upper-body workout.

 - Storage container, parchment paper, or wax paper – Depending on how you’d like to store the butter, you can either put it in a sealed container or roll the butter into a log and wrap it with parchment paper or wax paper.